 22. Play with a water pump and hop from stump to stump at the nature playground in Prospect Park.

-23. Drop in for one of these Brooklyn storytimes at bookstores like Greenlight and the top public libraries.
+23. Drop in for one of these Brooklyn storytimes at bookstores like Greenlight, Books Are Magic, and the top public libraries.

-24. Visit a Brooklyn maker space for class, camp, or a special birthday party, including Brooklyn Robot Foundry in Gowanus and Geek Forest in Williamsburg.
+24. Visit a Brooklyn maker space for class, camp, or a special birthday party, including Brooklyn Robot Foundry in South Slope and Geek Forest in Williamsburg.

 RELATED: 50 Things to Do in Williamsburg with NYC Kids

 Show off your Halloween costumes at the Park Slope parade.
-Photo by Gilly Youner/courtesy of Park Slope Civic Council.
+Photo by Gilly Youner for the Park Slope Civic Council

 25. Trick-or-treat through Park Slope for the renowned annual children's Halloween parade.